 Test if your location has a good wifi or wired internet connection.
 Ask your housemates or family to avoid bandwidth-hungry activities like streaming movies while you’re doing the exam.

-You must update your Zoom to version 5.0 or above on your computers and devices to complete your exams in Semester 2, 2020.
+You must update your Zoom to version 5.0 or above on your computers and devices.
 View the detailed instructions on how to update Zoom.

 Check if your internet connection and data plan are adequate for Zoom usage

 Test your internet connection by visiting these pages: